 Soon, however, they came to the conclusion that their economic situation was not improving significantly this way, so they wanted to generate added value through their work.
 They decided to produce liquid soap to improve hygiene standards in the community.

-After various changes in the membership, the current cooperative, which now also includes a man, is extremely committed to the further development of the products.
+After various changes in the membership, the current cooperative is extremely committed to the further development of the products.
 In addition to two types of hard soap, a skin balm is now being produced.

-In order to increase production and take the final steps towards independence, COERESO is supporting the financing of its own house and technical development.
+In order to increase production and take the final steps towards independence, COERESO is supporting the financing of their own house and additional technical development.